Donald Trump tries to give US credit for Kiwi's achievement of splitting the atom

 Kiwis were quick to defend Ernest Rutherford, a New Zealander who split the atom in 1917, by converting nitrogen atoms into oxygen, forcing the transformation and creating the nuclear age.

-Meanwhile, the Scotts were angered to see him try to take away Scottish man Alexander Bell's achievement of inventing the phone.
+Meanwhile, the Scots were angered to see him try to take away Scottish man Alexander Bell's achievement of inventing the phone.

 He worked on his first telephone mainly in Canada and only became a US citizen six years after his invention.